-The Chief Executive is the Council's Returning Officer for elections for which a payment of £1,982 per annum is made.
+The Chief Executive is the Council's Returning Officer for elections for which a payment of £3,070 per annum was made.
 This is included in the post-holder's salary shown above.

 The lease car scheme is closed to new entrants.